 Compound interest is how your money makes money.
 Enter the amount you have at the start, such as in your savings account, your interest rate, how long the money will be growing, and how often it compounds, which can range from continuously to annually.

-If you are unsure of how often your account or bank will compound interest, ask a bank customer service representative or check your disclosure documents.
+If you are unsure of how often your account or bank compounds interest, ask a bank customer service representative or check your disclosure documents.

-Whether you're happy with your current bank or want to make the switch, try using the compound interest calculator below and experiment with savings account rates you've seen advertised.
+Whether you're happy with your current bank or want to make switch to another one, try using the compound interest calculator below and experiment with the best savings account rates you've seen advertised.

-Use the compound interest calculator below to find out how your savings will grow over time.
+Use the compound interest calculator below to find out how your savings could grow over time.